dimkarakostas/ntua-queue-systems/README.md

 Script
 ---------------------
 To simulate the system under configurations of K and λ, run the shell script with **$ ./run.sh**.
 It runs all simulations for the given ranges of K and λ and produces all results in different files for each input.

+**This code is for educational purposes only, do not try to use it in serious context.**